 ATM/Debit-Chip Card FAQs

 Please - don’t forget to remove your card and take it with you!
-In addition to the embedded micro-chip, the chip cards also have the magnetic strip on the back so you can continue to make purchases at retailers who do not yet have EMV micro-chip reading terminals.
+In addition to the embedded micro-chip, chip cards also have the magnetic strip on the back so you can continue to make purchases at retailers who do not have EMV micro-chip reading terminals.
 While the use of chip cards won’t completely eliminate card fraud, they should have a significant, positive impact.
 Our investment in EMV micro-chip technology is just one of the ways we’re continuing to provide the secure products and services you need to conveniently manage your money.

 EMV (Europay, MasterCard, Visa) is the global electronic transaction standard named after the three organizations that created it.